17 Oct The Forgotten Hour

-“Through those years I developed a way to come back.
-Due to expenses I only get one shot at this, unless I can manage to get another half a million saved up.
-Anyway, this open area is left virtually untouched from the earthquake, that’s why you need to stay here with me.”
+“Through those years, I developed a way to come back.
+Due to expenses, I only get one shot at this, unless I can manage to get another half-a-million saved up.
+Anyway, this open area is left virtually untouched by the earthquake.
+That’s why you need to stay here with me.”

 “Please just stay here.
 Believe me for two more minutes.”

 She gave a skeptic look.
 However, she quietly sighed, “Alright.”